 All of these systems working harmoniously as a unified platform enable businesses to offer the other component.

-What Does Unified Commerce Look Like for an SMB?
+What Does a Unified Commerce Strategy Look Like?

-On the back end, a unified platform and strategy could look like this:
+On the back end, a unified commerce strategy could look like this:

-- Retailers can record products that a customer looks at, picks up and even carries around but doesn’t purchase.
+- When customers are connected to the store’s app while in store, retailers can record products that a customer looks at, picks up and even carries around but doesn’t purchase.
 Interaction with these products will be stored with previously in-store and online interactions.

 On the front end, a unified commerce customer experience looks like this: